-Few books have been met with as much anticipation at Thomas Picketty’s Capital in the 21st Century.
+Few books have been met with as much anticipation at Thomas Piketty’s Capital in the 21st Century.
 A reviewer in the Journal of Economic Thinking declares it “one of the watershed books in economic thinking.”

-Picketty, an economist at the Paris School of Economics, is well known for his work on inequality — much of what we know about American inequality is based on a database he developed with Emmanuel Saez of UC Berkeley.
+Piketty, an economist at the Paris School of Economics, is well known for his work on inequality — much of what we know about American inequality is based on a database he developed with Emmanuel Saez of UC Berkeley.

 The book has been available in French for several months, and the English translation, by Arthur Goldhammer, is due out in March.
 Its release is expected to set off a firestorm in our economic discourse.

 Thomas Piketty’s new book, “Capital in the Twenty-First Century,”described by one French newspaper as a “a political and theoretical bulldozer,” defies left and right orthodoxy by arguing that worsening inequality is an inevitable outcome of free market capitalism.